FAQ

 How long do projects last?

-The majority of time frames for branding projects range from two weeks to two months, but it can sometimes be more or less depending on what is required.
+The majority of time frames for branding projects range from 3-8 weeks, but can be more or less depending on what is required.

 Feedback and response time play a big part in the overall duration of a project so if you have a large team or board making decisions, it’s always good to allot additional time for the process.